-3.1 Outdoor Temperature

-- 3.1.1 Low temperatures, especially combined with strong winds, can lead to frost nip and frost bite and in extreme cases, hypothermia (Refer to Appendix CTable 1 for a list of cold related signs and symptoms and preventative measures that can be taken). - 3.1.2 Wind chill factor is a measure of the combined chilling effect of wind and temperature.
-The advantage of wind chill factor over other measured methods is that it represents a real rate of cooling.
+- 3.1 Outdoor Temperature: - 3.1.1 Low temperatures, especially combined with strong winds, can lead to frost nip and frost bite and in extreme cases, hypothermia (Refer to Appendix C-Table 1 for a list of cold related signs and symptoms and preventative measures that can be taken). - 3.1.2 Wind chill factor is a measure of the combined chilling effect of wind and temperature.
 For example, the combination of a specific temperature and wind speed can be related to how fast exposed flesh will freeze.
-See Appendix B Table 2 Wind Chill Calculation Chart.

-3.2 Cold Weather and Outdoor Play

-- 3.2.1 Time spent outdoors is an integral part of the school day.
-Children need fresh air and exercise and time spent outside affords students an opportunity to break free from the structure of the classroom. - 3.2.2 With the Canadian climate, time spent outside could mean anything from applying sunscreen to donning extra mittens and a hat, depending on the season.
-In the winter, it is important children come to school prepared for the cold.
+See Appendix B Table 2 Wind Chill Calculation Chart. - 3.2 Cold Weather and Outdoor Play: - 3.2.1 Time spent outdoors is an integral part of the school day.
+Students need fresh air and exercise, and time spent outside gives them an opportunity to break free from the classroom's structure. - 3.2.2 In the winter, it is important students come to school prepared for the cold.
 Boots, mittens or gloves and hats should be worn to school and it's a good idea for parent(s)/caregiver(s) to provide extra mittens, socks, etc. in the event they are needed. - 3.2.3 When the temperature or wind chill reaches -20°C (twenty degrees below zero, Celsius), students will be granted immediate entry to school upon arrival, and students will remain indoors during nutrition breaks.
-When temperature thresholds are in effect, students are required to keep their outdoor coats/jackets with them throughout the instructional day, in case of a need to evacuate the school. - 3.2.4 When the temperature or wind chill reaches -15°C (fifteen degrees below zero, Celsius), Principals must consider reducing the amount of time students will be exposed.
-Consideration of other factors before sending children outside includes: - condition of playground (ice, snow, etc.) - location of the school (perhaps the building or trees block the wind on the playground) - the age of the students - the adequacy of student clothing - 3.2.5 School Staff should encourage parent(s)/caregiver(s) to dress children appropriately at all opportunities.
-Appendix D contains key messages for parent(s)/caregiver(s) related to cold weather that can be sent home with children.
+When temperature thresholds are in effect, students must keep their outdoor coats/jackets with them throughout the instructional day, in case of a need to evacuate the school. - 3.2.4 When the temperature or wind chill reaches -15°C (fifteen degrees below zero, Celsius), School Administrator(s) must consider reducing the amount of time students will be exposed.
+Consideration of other factors before sending students outside includes: - condition of playground (ice, snow, etc.) - location of the school (perhaps the building or trees block the wind on the playground) - the age of the students - the adequacy of student clothing - 3.2.5 Schools should encourage parent(s)/caregiver(s) to dress students appropriately at all opportunities.
+Appendix D contains key messages for parent(s)/caregiver(s) related to cold weather that can be sent home with students.